Mintbase/Grants-Program/applications/partage-lock.md

 | 3. | Mintbase module: Mintbase wallet | We will integrate the Mintbase wallet into our marketplace, providing a seamless experience for users to pay, store, and view their tokens directly through the Mintbase wallet interface. |
 | 4. | NEAR chain integration | Master Lock devices will leverage the user’s smartphone Bluetooth to authenticate the presence of a valid access token in their Mintbase wallet.
 Locks will open only when a valid token is detected, ensuring secure and efficient access management. |

+**What we completed:** In Milestone 1, completed in one month with a $10,000 budget and a team of three FTE, we successfully integrated Mintbase (NEAR) modules with Master Lock devices.
+This integration involved developing a Partage Lock Smart Contract for minting temporary access tokens as NFTs, with specific start and end dates, and incorporating the Mintbase wallet into our marketplace.
+The Master Locks now use Bluetooth technology to authenticate valid access tokens from users' Mintbase wallets, ensuring secure and efficient lock management.

 ### Milestone 2 — Building the lock owner dashboard